andersea/HTMLClassSuggestionsVSCode/README.md

 ## Release Notes

+### 1.0.2

+Added a status bar notification when processing is completed.

 ### 1.0.0

 I am releasing this as v1.0.0.
 No longer a preview.
 This release includes basic php support. - Issue #5.